ribru17/ts_query_ls/README.md

 ```

 Note that unlike the live server diagnostics, the `check` command runs a full
 query scan to check for things like impossible query patterns.
+This will catch
+any errors that prevent a query from compiling.

 The command can accept a list of directories to search for queries, as well as a
 flag to pass JSON configuration to the server (needed to detect parser